 7. Rebook with the same cruise line

-Tip: Use Honey, a free money saving service that connects to your internet browser for free.
-Honey tells you when a certain product is decreasing in price, on sale, AND it even finds all coupons online to give you the best coupon.
+Tip: Use Honey, a free money-saving service that connects to your internet browser for free.
+Honey tells you when a particular product is decreasing in price, on sale, AND it even finds all coupons online to give you the best coupon.

 8. Book a repositioning cruise